CodingWithCalvin/VsixSdk/README.md

 [![NuGet](https://img.shields.io/nuget/v/CodingWithCalvin.VsixSdk.svg)](https://www.nuget.org/packages/CodingWithCalvin.VsixSdk)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 An MSBuild SDK that brings modern SDK-style `.csproj` files to Visual Studio extension development.
-No more XML soup!
+No more XML soup! 🎉

-## Why This Exists
+## 💡 Why This Exists

 Visual Studio extension projects are stuck in the past.
 They still use the old, verbose project format while the rest of .NET has moved on to clean SDK-style projects.

 **This SDK fixes that.**

-Write clean `.csproj` files.
-Get source generators for compile-time constants.
-Ship fully functional VSIX packages.
+✨ Write clean `.csproj` files
+✨ Get source generators for compile-time constants
+✨ Ship fully functional VSIX packages

-## Getting Started
+## 🚀 Getting Started

-### Using the Template (Recommended)
+### 📦 Using the Template (Recommended)

 The easiest way to create a new VSIX project is with the dotnet template: